-And that is just one arena; however, this chap told me that my other examinations regarding earth mysteries, were "on the right lines".
+And that is just one arena; however, this chap told us that our other examinations regarding earth mysteries, were "on the right lines".

-More support for my assertions came via a television network contributor; he worked as a freelancer, creating ideas and scripts for programming, and imparted a great deal of proof to me that he was who he claimed to be.
+More support for our assertions came via a television network contributor; he worked as a freelancer, creating ideas and scripts for programming, and imparted a great deal of proof to us that he was who he claimed to be.

-The gist of what he said is this; certain TV channels are very shady and biased; their controllers select only what they want us to see; and programmes today are basically just vehicles for propaganda and advertising purposes.
+The gist of what he said is this; certain TV channels are very shady and biased; their controllers select only what they want us to see; and programmes today are basically vehicles for advertising purposes.